-How to Advocate in 30,000 Local Jurisdictions
+How to Do Local Advocacy in 30,000 Jurisdictions

 At the International Sign Association, all politics really is local.